top of page

 the Royal British Legion.

-ICC Wales doors and bars open from 6pm before the Festival, and again following the event.
-Book your seats in the Auditorium today for an uninterrupted view of this year's Wales Festival of Remembrance.
+ICC Wales doors and bars will open from 6pm before the Festival, and again following the event.
+You will soon be able to book your seats in the Auditorium for an uninterrupted view of this year's Wales Festival of Remembrance.

 This website will be continually updated as acts and speakers are confirmed.